m1nce/ClearSight/README.md

 conda activate clearsight
 ```

-5. Register a Cityscapes account and password.
+5. Register for a Cityscapes account and password.
 This is necessary to download the data
    used in this repository.
 This is done in [this link](https://www.cityscapes-dataset.com/register/).

 6. Create an `.env` file in repository and enter in your username and password in the following format: